 - Go to the Google Structured Data Testing Tool.

-- Paste the URL of a product page from your website into the search bar.
+- Paste a product page URL from your website into the search bar.

 - Click the ‘Run Test’ button.
 The tool will then fetch and analyze your page.